 - The inner meningeal layer is considered the true dura mater.
 When the dura mater covers the spinal cord, it is known as the thecal sac.

 An exception is in places in which the emissary veins run through the dura mater (see figure).
 The above-mentioned veins then flow into the dural venous sinuses which are located between the two layers of the dura mater.

 Apart from the emissary veins, the bridging veins which run between the arachnoid mater and the meningeal layer of the dura mater flow into the dural venous sinuses.
 Injury to these bridging veins results in subdural bleeding.
 Because of the tight connection between the dura and arachnoid mater, a true subdural space does not usually exist.
 However, subdural bleeding may cause the neurothelium of the arachnoid mater (see below) to detach from the dura mater, creating an artificial subdural space.

 Septa of the dura mater

-The largest septum is the sickle-shaped falx cerebri which runs through the fissure longitudinalis cerebri, and separates the two brain hemispheres from one another.
+Falx cerebri/cerebral falx: This is the largest septum which is sickle-shaped and runs through the longitudinal (interhemispheric) fissure, separating the two brain hemispheres.
 The falx cerebri originates in the crista galli of the ethmoid bone.
-Another septum, the tentorium cerebelli (tentorium = time), separates the occipital lobe of the brain from the cerebellum.
+It separates the two cerebral hemispheres.

-In addition, with the aid of the tentorium cerebelli, one differentiates between the supratentorial telencephalon and the infratentorial cerebellum.
-The two cerebellar hemispheres are again separated by the falx cerebelli.
-The tentorium cerebelli has an opening, the so-called tentorial incisure, for the brain stem to pass through.
+Tentorium cerebelli/cerebellar tentorium: This separates the occipital lobe of the brain from the cerebellum.
+Further, the cerebellar tentorium can help one differentiate between the supratentorial telencephalon and the infratentorial cerebellum.
+It has an opening, the tentorial incisura, for the brain stem to pass through.

 Blood supply of the dura mater